YASHGUPTA2611/YASHGUPTA2611/README.md

 - 👋 Hi, I’m YASH GUPTA
 - 👀 I’m interested in the role of Data Scientist, Data analyst.
-- 🌱 I’m currently learning NLP and DL.
+- 🌱 I’m currently learning Deep Learning.
 - 📫 yashgupta261100@gmail.com
 - I have created many projects on Supervised learning, Unsupervised learning, Recommendation system, Exploratory data analysis and many more.
 You can check out all of my repository